 Effective January 2022: New water management requirements

 By now most hospitals, senior care, and health services are aware of the upcoming mandates from the CDC and Joint Commission to implement Legionella water management programs.
-The revised standards (ANSI/ASHRAE STANDARD 188-2018, LEGIONELLOSIS: RISK MANAGEMENT FOR BUILDING WATER SYSTEMS) cover virtually any large building, especially healthcare facilities in the United States, and go a long way into itemizing all that companies can do to protect the quality of water and therefore the quality of life for the people and pets they serve.
+The new healthcare water treatment 2022 requirements and revised standards (ANSI/ASHRAE STANDARD 188-2018, LEGIONELLOSIS: RISK MANAGEMENT FOR BUILDING WATER SYSTEMS) cover virtually any large building, especially healthcare facilities in the United States, and go a long way into itemizing all that companies can do to protect the quality of water and therefore the quality of life for the people and pets they serve.

 For the past 20 years, the Joint Commission has required that accredited health care facilities should “minimize pathogenic biological agents in cooling towers, domestic hot-and cold-water systems, and other aerosolizing water systems” according to the Standard EC.02.05.01.